Free Digital ID age checks

 With so much of our lives spent online – we can chat to friends, watch our favourite shows, and expand our learning – it’s so important to make sure children are only accessing age-appropriate content.

-The Digital Markets & Digital Services Acts have been passed in the EU, and in Australia, they are looking at an ‘age verification roadmap’, which is currently under review.
+The Digital Markets & Digital Services Acts have been passed in the EU, and in Australia, the Government is introducing minimum age limits for social media in 2025.

 When it comes to age verification, this should be done in a way that protects people’s privacy.
 We don’t think people should have to share their identity or lots of personal data.
 They just need to prove their age.

-To ensure privacy-preserving technology is accessible to all globally, we are offering age checks through our Digital ID app – for free to any business.
-This removes any cost barriers businesses might face when verifying the age of users.
+To ensure privacy-preserving technology is accessible to all globally, we are offering age checks through our Digital ID app for free to any business, when used alongside our other age verification products.
+This reduces cost barriers businesses might face when verifying the age of users.

 The challenges of checking age online